Revilo0509/Revilo0509/README.md

 # Hi!
 I'm Revilo
-I'm a electionics, homelab and software developer hobbist, I mostly use python but I also know LUA, Html, Css and Javascript.
-But I have dipped my toes into C++, C# and Java.
+I'm a electionics, homelab and software developer hobbist, I mostly use python and c++ but I also know LUA, Html, Css and Javascript.
+But I have dipped my toes into C# and Java.
 I also love to play games specially Minecraft.

 Also, Check out my website! [revilo0509.net](https://revilo0509.net)